Microneedling vs. Professional Dermapen Treatments

 Which Beauty Tech Tools To Use?

-Both at-home microneedling and professional derma pens are safe and effective.
+Both microneedling at home and professional derma pens are safe and effective.
 It all comes down to your skin concerns, time, and budget.

 Dealing with deep ice-pick acne scars?
 A derma pen is your best bet for targeting those stubborn spots.
 Want to fade light pigmentation?
 A derma roller paired with a good serum improves your skin in just a few weeks.